distributed-control-systems/SUGAR/README.md

 	 ( x )*e1

-which allows you to declare multivectors with symbolic coefficiens
+which allows you to declare multi-vectors with symbolic coefficients

-## Multivector properties
+## Multi-vector properties
-The properties asociated with a multivector are:
+The properties associated with a multi-vector are:

 * The signature
-* The vector coeficients
+* The vector coefficients
 * The matrix representation
-* The basis related to the multivector
+* The basis related to the multi-vector

-Lets show them by exemple
+Lets show them by example

 	>> basis([2,0,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=1
 	Declaring e2 such that e2·e2=1
 	Declaring e12 such that e12·e12=-1